-Under federal law, the Northwest Louisiana Council of Governments (NLCOG) is recognized as the Metropolitan Planning Organization (MPO) for Bossier and Caddo Parishes in Northwest Louisiana.
+Under federal law, the Northwest Louisiana Council of Governments (NLCOG) is recognized as the Metropolitan Planning Organization (MPO) for Bossier, Caddo, DeSoto, and Webster Parishes in Northwest Louisiana.
 For any urbanized area (UZA) with a population of more than 50,000, the formation of an MPO is mandated (see Figure 1).
 An Urbanized Area is a statistical geographic entity designated by the Census Bureau, consisting of a central core and adjacent densely settled territory that together contain at least 50,000 people, generally with an overall population density of at least 1,000 people per square mile.
-Within the transportation planning community, Urbanized Areas are typically referred to as the UZAs.1 http://www.fhwa.dot.gov/planning/census/faqa2cdt.htm#q25
+Within the transportation planning community, Urbanized Areas are typically referred to as the UZAs.1

-Figure 1 - Urbanized Area Boundary
+Figure 1 - MPO Planning Area (MPA)